Can you lose money in a CD? What happens if you forget about an old CD account

 Whatever causes it, many people forget about the CDs that they open.

-What Happens to CDs that Are Left Alone?
+What happens to CDs that are left alone?

 CDs are long-term bank accounts.
 Banks expect people to leave them alone for the most part.

 Generally, banks will only expect to hear from CD holders when a CD matures, as that is the opportunity to make withdrawals, deposits, or other changes to the account.
+The process of escheatment, where unclaimed assets are transferred to the state, is governed by state and federal law, which mandates this transfer after a certain period of inactivity.

-Automatic Renewal
+Automatic renewal

 At most banks, if you don’t make any changes to a CD when it matures, the bank will roll your balance automatically into a new CD.